lee-lindley/PdfGen/README.md

 procedures including headers and footers. *save_pdf* "finishes" the PDF file, then writes it.

-Note that anyone granted execute to the package *as_pdf3* or *PdfGen* can write to directories that your schema has write access to, but not their own.
-Consider uncommenting the *AUTHID CURRENT_USER* lines in the package specifications for both *PdfGen* and *as_pdf3* before deploying if that is not your intent.
+Note that anyone granted execute to the package *as_pdf3* or *PdfGen* can write to directories that your schema has write access to, but not their own, unless defined with invoker rights.
+The default implementation in this repository defines the packages with invoker rights (AUTHID CURRENT_USER).
+Think carefully before changing that.

 ```sql
     PROCEDURE save_pdf(